ryanallen/words-of-my-perfect-teacher/README.md

 Examples of stories about these [hells](#hell) are the accounts of the fish seen by [Lingje Repa](#lingje-repa) in Yamdrok Lake and the frog that the [siddha](#siddha) [Tangtong Gyalpo](#tangtong-gyalpo) found inside a stone.

-Yutso Ngonmo, the Blue Turquoise Lake, appeared while the [dakini](#dakini) [Yeshe Tsogyal](#yeshe-tsogyal) was medditating in Yamdrok, when a piece of pure gold thrown by a [Bonpo](#bonpo) was transformed into water.
-It is one of the four famous lakes of Tibet.
+Yutso Ngonmo, the Blue Turquoise Lake, appeared while the [dakini](#dakini) [Yeshe Tsogyal](#yeshe-tsogyal) was meditating in Yamdrok, when a piece of pure gold thrown by a [Bonpo](#bonpo) was transformed into water.
+It is one of the four famous lakes of Tibet, and is so long that to get from its head at Lung Kangchen to where it ends at Zemaguru is a walk of several days.
+One day the great [siddha](#siddha) [Lingje Repa](#lingje-repa) was looking into this lake, when he started to weep, exclaiming, "Poor thing!
+Don't misuse offerings!
+Don't misuse offerings!"<sup>[49](#49)</sup>

+<details id="49"><summary>Note <sup>49</sup></summary><i>Dkor za ba</i> usually means using funds donated by the faithful, with the particular sense of using them improperly.
+Sometimes it refers to the abuse of collective possessions, such as the wealth of a nation, by those in a position of power.</details><br>

+When the people who were with him asked him to explain, he said, "The consciousness of a [lama](#lama) who misused offerings has been reborn in an ephemeral hell in this lake, and is suffering terribly."

+They wanted to see, so the [siddha](#siddha) miraculously dried up the lake in an instant, revealing a huge fish so big that its body spanned the lake's entire length and breadth.
+It was squirming in agony because it was completely covered with small creatures that were eating it alive.
+[Lingje Repa's](#lingje-repa) attendants asked him who it was that had such evil [karma](#karma), and he replied that it was Tsangla Tanakchen, the Black Horse Lama from Tsang.
+He was a [lama](#lama) whose speech had had great power and blessing.<sup>[50](#50)</sup> A mere glance from him was enough to cure someone troubled by spirits.
+For this reason he was highly venerated in the four provinces of U and Tsang.
+But when he performed the transference of consciousness at funeral ceremonies, for each "*P'et!*"<sup>*</sup> he uttered he would take as payment a large number of the horses and cattle belonging to the deceased.

+<sup>* One use of the syllable <i>P'et</i> is to project the consciousness in the practice of transference (discussed in <a href="#part-three">Part Three</a>).</sup>

+<details id="50"><summary>Note <sup>50</sup></summary>These celestial bodies are traditionally considered the dwellings of certain celestial beings, invisible to ordinary humans.</details><br>

 ### **2. The pretas**
 #### 2.1 PRETAS WHO LIVE COLLECTIVELY